Framing the Francophone Phenomenon in Paris, France; Rabat, Morocco; and Dakar, Senegal

 - Spring Semester 2023: we must receive all of your documents by October 15, 2022

 Applications received after the deadline will be considered according to space and availability.

-Lindsay Turlan and Monika Markley, our dedicated US-based representatives, are the go-to people for all aspects of the application process, including billing, pre-departure preparation, and university liaising.
-If you have any questions, get in contact with them and they will be happy to help.
+Lindsay Turlan leads our US operations and is the go-to person for all aspects of the application process, including billing, pre-departure preparation, and university liaising.
+If you have any questions, get in contact with the APA office!

 The ideal APA student is bright and motivated, internationally-minded who seeks a cross-cultural experience and has a desire to experience French and Francophone life.

 We know that several factors play into a student’s ability to learn a second language (or third, or fourth!).
 The number of semesters of college French should be seen as a guideline when determining program eligibility.
 If you have any concerns, contact us and we will be happy to assist you in in determining your level.